syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Table-Of-Contents.md

     document.Save("Sample.docx", FormatType.Docx)
 End Using

+'Removes the table of contents from Word document.
 Private Sub RemoveTableOfContents(ByVal toc As TableOfContent)
     'Finds the last TOC item.
     Dim lastItem As Entity = FindLastTOCItem(toc)